Rushi123Rushi/CRUD-operation/README.md

 Service layer (CategoryService.java, ProductService.java)
 Database configuration (application.properties)
 Maven build files (pom.xml)
-I'll now check if the implementation satisfies all your specific requirements. ​​

 The project is correctly configured to use a relational database (MySQL) instead of an in-memory database, which meets the requirement.
-Now, I'll verify the entity relationships, CRUD operations, and pagination support. ​​

 The Category and Product entities are correctly configured with JPA annotations: